The EV Off-Peak Charging Program through Charge Smart MA

 Please be advised that this program is for Massachusetts National Grid Residential electric service customers.

-Please be sure to review the compatible vehicle and equipment list prior to joining the waitlist.
+Please review the compatible vehicle and charger dropdown list above prior to joining the waitlist.
 Your vehicle may already qualify.

 National Grid’s off-peak window from 9:00 p.m. to 1:00 p.m. is